What is Chronic Fatigue?

 Fatigue is a general subjective feeling of tiredness or exhaustion, and is also referred to as lethargy.
 Fatigue can be physical, when muscles in the body have not had sufficient rest after strain and are not able to perform optimally, or mental, where one’s cognitive ability is impaired for a relatively short period of time, due to prolonged mental activity.
 Fatigue is usually considered quite different from sleepiness.
-Sleepiness can be remedied by a nap or a good night’s sleep, whereas chronic fatigue involves a level of tiredness that is disproportionate to the intensity of effort, is sustained - for six months or longer - and has no apparent cause.
+Sleepiness can be remedied by a nap or a good night’s sleep.

 As is the case with many physical and psychological issues, fatigue can be minimised and energy levels increased through regular, sufficient, good-quality sleep; healthy eating habits; regular exercise and treatment of any medical conditions.
 Prompt action to reduce stress and anxiety levels can also be beneficial.
 It can be quite helpful to identify the physical or emotional causes of fatigue.

 While there is no cure for Chronic Fatigue Syndrome, there are ways to effectively manage it.